Real Estate Market Insights Switzerland

 Is It Worth Buying a Property in St. Moritz?

-Yes—for long-term investors prioritizing capital security, global prestige, and asset scarcity, St. Moritz remains one of the most strategically sound real estate markets in the European Alps.
-While not ideal for high-yield or short-term strategies, it continues to offer stable growth, elite positioning, and resilient demand in a tightly controlled market.
+For long-term investors prioritizing capital security, global prestige, and asset scarcity, St. Moritz sits among the most strategically sound real estate markets in the European Alps.
+It’s not built for high-yield or short-term strategies.
+But it offers stable growth, elite positioning, and resilient demand in a tightly controlled market that very few places in the world can match.
+And if you want to compare it against other high-conviction real estate markets, the contrast is telling.

-The St. Moritz Housing Market is defined by limited development, high barriers to entry, and long-hold ownership models, making it particularly attractive to ultra-high-net-worth individuals, family offices, and international investors seeking long-term portfolio diversification.
+The St. Moritz housing market is defined by limited development, high barriers to entry, and long-hold ownership models, making it particularly attractive to ultra-high-net-worth individuals, family offices, and international investors seeking long-term portfolio diversification.
+If your investment horizon is a decade or more, this market was built for you.

-Average property prices are now approaching CHF 23,000 per square meter, with Suvretta and Via Tinus chalets regularly trading above CHF 35,000/sqm.
+Average property prices are now approaching CHF 23,000 per square meter, with Suvretta and Via Tinus chalets regularly trading above CHF 35,000 per sqm.
 Liquidity is low, but price support is strong due to chronic supply shortages.
+You won’t find fire-sale opportunities here, but you also won’t watch your asset lose value while you sleep.

 Rental yields range from 2.0% to 3.5%, with the strongest income potential during peak ski and summer seasons.
 Fully serviced, well-managed luxury apartments and chalets consistently command CHF 10,000 to CHF 50,000 per month, depending on size and amenities.
-While occupancy is seasonal, demand remains consistent across repeat clientele and private networks.
+Occupancy is seasonal, but demand stays consistent across repeat clientele and private networks.
+Robb Report’s coverage of alpine real estate has consistently highlighted St. Moritz as one of the top five globally for rental quality at the ultra-luxury tier.

-In summary, St. Moritz is worth buying into—if the goal is long-term security over short-term gains.
-Its position as one of the world’s most recognized alpine destinations ensures value resilience, while structural barriers protect investors from oversupply, speculation, or economic shock exposure.
+St. Moritz is worth buying into if your goal is long-term security over short-term gains.
+Its position as one of the world’s most recognized alpine destinations ensures value resilience, while structural barriers protect you from oversupply, speculation, or economic shock exposure.
+Few markets give you that combination in writing.

 FAQ